-- Muffins: Banana Nut, Blueberry, Lemon Poppyseed, Pistachio, Raisin Bran, Chocolate, and Cherry Almond.
+- Muffins: Banana Nut, Blueberry, Lemon Poppyseed, Pistachio, Raisin Bran, Chocolate, and Apple.

-- Donuts: We will have our Blueberry, Buttermilk, and Cherry Cake Donuts available Friday, Saturday and Sunday.
-We will also have Cherry Fritters, Vanilla Fluff Longjohns, Yeast Twists, Bavarian Cream (Custard) Longjohns, Raspberry Bismarks, and Yeast Rings (available all week)
+- Donuts: We will have our Apple Cider, Buttermilk, and Pumpkin Cake Donuts available Friday, Saturday, Sunday and Monday. + We will also have Apple Fritters, Vanilla Fluff Longjohns, Yeast Twists, Bavarian Cream (Custard) Longjohns, Raspberry Bismarks, and Yeast Rings (available all week)

 - Slushies – Grape

-Alcohol offerings: Afternoon, Cherry/Sage, Blueberry, Sweet Cider, Ginger, Hopped, and Preach!
-Yes, last year’s crowd favorite, our pear/peach cider, is back in stock!
+Alcohol offerings: Standard Dry and Black Currant/Cacao, Afternoon, Cherry/Sage, Blueberry, Sweet Cider, Ginger, Hopped, and Preach (pear/peach cider).
 We have cherry wine and Kaiser Cyser as well.
 We’ll have a few additional ciders on tap during our hard cider happy hour.
 This weekend we’ll have hard cider tastings: